igr/color-code/doc/iscan.md

 ## Data

-Data elements (DATA, but properties of the class, too) are simply listed.
+Data elements (DATA, but properties of the class, too) are listed.

 For example: